-Clean water - water that does not contain pathogenic microorganisms [or chemicals] at levels that compromise food safety.
+Clean water - water that does not compromise food safety in the circumstances of its use.

 Potable water - water which meets the quality standards of drinking water such as described in the WHO Guidelines for Drinking Water Quality.

 [Re-used irrigation water]